Today, there are three questions that all boards and management must ask themselves. They are:

 More and more jobs include creative duties, which means that it is a growing class expanding into a number of new areas.
 According to ILO-data, 35% of the workforce in the United States belongs to the creative class.
 The corresponding number for Sweden is 43%, and for my home town Stockholm 46% (the same level as in Silicon Valley).

 However, it is important to note that Richard Florida, with his definition of the creative class, does not mean an elitist class.
 It is not a homogeneous, socially cohesive class, although its members share fundamental values such as the importance of quality of living and personal development.
-Florida argues that any job can become “creatified” by establishing environments that bring out new ideas and the power of innovation that is in us all (1).
+Florida argues that any job can become “certified” by establishing environments that bring out new ideas and the power of innovation that is in us all (1).
 Businesses need to build a creative environment to enable and tap the intellectual and social skills that every worker has.
 Innovation arises everywhere, anytime, and often it comes from small things.
 Florida also states that growth no longer should – or can – be defined as pure economic growth, i.e., “dumb growth”.
-Instead we need to focus on “smart growth” that will also provide prosperity and security for all citizens, enabled from growth in sustainable businesses.
+Instead, we need to focus on “smart growth” that will also provide prosperity and security for all citizens, enabled from growth in sustainable businesses.

 How can we establish a creative environment?